-Please do not use numberings, bullets, underline, bold or italic print in the text for indicating important fragments of the article!
+Please do not use numberings, bullets, underlining, bold, or italic print in the text to indicate important fragments of the article!

 Authors whose first language is other than English are strongly encouraged to examine scientific style guides designed for English scientific expression.